Hypos affect nearly everyone with Type 1 diabetes, and some people with Type 2 diabetes who use insulin or some other medication.

 There are some common symptoms of a hypo, but everybody will experience a hypo slightly differently – so ask your friends and family what their symptoms are.

 What if you can't recognise the symptoms?

 Because hypos need to be treated quickly, losing the ability to sense low blood sugar levels – known as hypo unawareness – can be a big problem for people with Type 1 and some with Type 2 diabetes.
 We've got information on what to do if you're unaware of hypos and the research we're doing to help.

 How do you treat a hypo?

 It’s important that you treat a hypo quickly with fast-acting sugar, so that blood sugar levels rise again.
-Good hypo treatments include Lucozade, full-sugar fizzy drinks (not diet versions), orange juice and sweets like jelly babies.
-Bad hypo treatments include chocolate (the fat in chocolate means the sugar takes longer to get into the blood) and whole fruit like a banana (the fibre slows down absorption of the sugar).
+Good hypo treatments include full-sugar fizzy drinks (not diet versions), orange juice and sweets like jelly babies.
+Bad hypo treatments include chocolate (the fat in chocolate means the sugar takes longer to get into the blood) and whole fruit like a banana (the fibre slows down the absorption of sugar).

 We also know that lots of people with Type 1 are afraid of having a hypo, and will do anything to prevent one.
 This is called hypo anxiety.
 We’ve got some tips from a clinical psychologist to help.